Risk Management

 With respect to operational risks such as those related to legal or regulatory compliance violations, a department is designated to be responsible for each risk, and the Compliance and Risk Management Committee (chaired by the President) ascertains and evaluates the operational status of the risk management system and deliberates on the risk management policy and how to address major risks, among other matters.
 Results are reported to the Board of Directors, which supervises the operational status of the risk management system.

-The Risk Management Liaison Committee, which is comprised of the persons in charge at the Head Office department responsible for risk management, meets regularly to report and share risks that have materialized in the Group, revisions to laws and regulations, social trends, circumstances at other companies, and risk communication methodologies, and it reports important information to the Compliance and Risk Management Committee as appropriate.
+The Risk Management Liaison Committee, composed of individuals in charge at the Head Office department responsible for risk management, meets regularly to report and share risks that have materialized in the Group, revisions to laws and regulations, social trends, case studies at other companies, and risk communication methodologies.
+It also reports important information to the Compliance and Risk Management Committee as appropriate.

 To improve the effectiveness of risk management activities, Kajima analyzes risks based on the frequency of their materialization and the impact, selects operational risk aspects of corporate activities requiring priority management as “priority risk management issues” to be applied across the Group, and implements risk management from the perspective of prevention at the beginning of each fiscal year.